moby/moby/docs/reference/commandline/daemon.md

 *  `dm.fs`

     Specifies the filesystem type to use for the base device.
 The supported options are "ext4" and "xfs".
-The default is "ext4"
+The default is "xfs"

     Example use:

-        $ docker daemon --storage-opt dm.fs=xfs
+        $ docker daemon --storage-opt dm.fs=ext4

 *  `dm.mkfsarg`